JohnWalkerHasan/JohnWalkerHasan/README.md

 - 💞️ Open to collaborate on **mini projects**
 - 📫 Reach me at: **waqaarhasan63@gmail.com**
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I still get excited by “Hello World!”
+- ⚡ Fun fact: I learned that semicolons can be scarier than bugs.

 ---